IgniaAustralia/savethebees/README.md

 * applies machine learning to seek ways to automatically detect disease
 * supports data analytics to explore ways to detect disease

-Unlike existing ad hoc hive metering and observations the Connected Hive:
+Unlike existing ad-hoc hive metering and observations the Connected Hive:
 * provides access to a large repository of near real-time data
 * supports development of advanced and novel sensors